 - Select and edit the page or post you want to create anchor links within.

-- Now that you can see the pages’ source code you now just need to add this code to wherever you want to place an anchor.
-Not you can change the id and title in the tag to suit your needs.
+- Now that you can see the pages’ source code.
+You just need to add this code wherever you want to place an anchor.
+You cannot change the tag’s id and title to suit your needs.

 - You can now switch back to the Visual tab to create the link.
-To create the link highlight the text you want the user to click on to just to your anchor link and for the link use whatever the id is in your anchor tag preceded by a the hash symbol.
-So in my case the link would be:
+To create the link, highlight the text you want the user to click on just to your anchor link and for the link, use whatever the hash symbol in your anchor tag precedes the id.
+So in my case, the link would be:

 You can also create named anchor links across pages.
-So as you can see in the example above instead of jumping to a different section of this post we navigated to a new URL and then jumped to that section.
-To do that just when creating the link enter the URL to the page you want to navigate to follow by the hash id.
+So as you can see in the example above, instead of jumping to a different section of this post, we navigated to a new URL and then jumped to that section.
+To do that, just when creating the link, enter the URL to the page you want to navigate to, followed by the hash id.
 The link above has this code as the link: